rodrigoneumann/photographer-ms4/README.md

   CVC - Any 3 digits
   ```

-- All the functionalities in user's profile, how changing user data were tested, as well as the process of deleting the user from the system, taking into account the question of the user already having a subscription plan or not.
+- All the functionalities in user's profile, such as changing user data, were tested, as well the process of deleting the user from the system, taking into account the matter of the user already having a subscription plan or not.
 Everything also worked without problems.

 - The display of the subscription plan time in the user's profile is also working smoothly.

 - All error or success flash messages are also running smoothly.

-- The Python scripts were checked with pep8online. almost all the errors were solved, The only errors left were a few lines over 80 characters, but almost all of them were less than 90 characters.
+- The Python scripts were checked with pep8online.
+Almost all the errors were solved, the only remaining errors were a few lines over 80 characters, but almost all of them have less than 90 characters.

 - The errors verified with the HTML and CSS W3C validators have all been fixed.